parsabsh/linux-notes/README.md

 <details>
 <summary><b>Another Example: How's the weather?</b></summary>

-In this example we write a script to get the weather of a region that is passed to script as an argument.
+In this example, we write a script to get the weather of a region that is passed to the script as an argument.
 We also write a `--help` option for it :)

 ```bash
 #! /bin/bash